laurentluce/kurtosis-rabbitmq-package/README.md

 ### Run

-This assumes you have the [Kurtosis CLI](https://docs.kurtosis.com/cli) installed
+This assumes you have the [Kurtosis CLI](https://docs.kurtosis.com/cli) installed.

 Simply run